A uniqueness theorem for asymptotically cylindrical shrinking Ricci solitons: Exponential Decay: The induction argument

 \section{Exponential Decay: The induction argument}

-The system \eqref{eq:wsimple}-\eqref{eq:yweq} for the sections $\ve{W}$ and $\ve{Y}$ has the advantage over the system \eqref{eq:xypdeode} for $\ve{X}$ and $\ve{Y}$ that the singular terms in the equations \eqref{eq:wsimple} appear in a strictly triangular form.
+The advantage of the system \eqref{eq:wsimple}-\eqref{eq:yweq} over the system \eqref{eq:xypdeode} is that the terms with singular coefficients in \eqref{eq:wsimple} appear in a strictly triangular form.
 In this section, we will prove decay estimates for general systems with this triangular structure, and use these estimates to deduce Theorem \ref{thm:expdecay1}.
 These estimates will use the weights

 for fixed $z_0 \in \RR^{n-k}$.
 Note that $\sigma$ is comparable to $\tau$ in the sense that

 for $0 \leq \tau \leq T$, and that $\sigma^{\prime}(\tau) > 0$ and $\sigma(\tau) \leq 1$ on $[0, T]$ as long as $T \leq 1$.